ExitTrance/Colemak-Mod-DH-Wide-ChromeOS/README.md

 # Colemak Mod-DH Wide for ChromeOS (QWERTY)

 Little extension to enable the Colemak Mod-DH Wide layout for ChromeOS with specifically a QWERTY UK Layout.
 Tested and working on the Dell CB13 7310.
 Does not require the ChromeOS Developer Mode to be turned on, as far as I know.
 This can be modified to accommodate any layout, as it simply converts binded keys to some user defined text when typed.
+As it is an extension, it does not work on the lock/login screen.
+According to [Extra Keyboards for ChromeOS](https://github.com/google/extra-keyboards-for-chrome-os), and through own testing using [this](https://codepen.io/Sohail05/pen/yOpeBm) codepen, I have found that ChromeOS defaults to your main keyboard for any password fields.

 ### Mod-DH Wide Layout